-A dose estimation assuming the worst case of no clearance of the extravasated radiopharmaceutical in tissue would result in doses that have shown local deleterious effects in external-beam irradiation.
+A dose estimation assuming the worst case of no clearance of the extravasated radiopharmaceutical in tissue would result in doses that have shown local deleterious effects in external beam irradiation.
 However, the real world looks different since there is usually rapid and effective clearance via the lymphatic system.
 That is the reason that reports on serious adverse events are scarce.
-Only one recent study has found some cases.
-The investigators summarize several cases with multiple registered clinically relevant symptoms; however, the cases are not presented with enough detail to find a causal relation to the tracer extravasation (3).
+Only one recent study has reported some cases.
+They summarize several cases with multiple registered clinically relevant symptoms; however, the cases are not presented with enough detail to find a causal relation to the extravasation of the tracer.(3)

-The work of Parihar et al. further supports the hypothesis that clinical consequences of RPE in general are very rare.
-We encourage handling of clinical extravasation cases according to a standardized operating procedure, such as the local procedure we use and published earlier, in which cases are documented (I).
-These data can then be aggregated and published as Parihar and colleagues have done.
-Care should also be taken with image quality, which can suffer from extravasation.
-Although in only 3 of 122 cases reported by Parihar et al. was a new whole-body bone scintigraphy ordered; for 18F-FDG PET, it was proven earlier that SUVs can vary considerably between scans with and without RPE (4).
+The work of Parihar and colleagues further supports the hypothesis that clinical consequences of RPE in general are very rare.
+We encourage that cases of clinical extravasation are handled according to a standardized operating procedure, such as the local procedure we use and published earlier, in which cases are documented.(1) These data can then be aggregated and published such as Parihar and colleagues have done.
+Care should also be taken to image quality, which can suffer from extravasation.
+Although in only three out of 122 cases reported by Parihar et al. a new WBBS was ordered, for 18F-FDG-PET it has been proven earlier that standardized uptake values can considerably vary between scans with and without RPE.(4)

-Furthermore, in the current time of expansively growing use of therapeutic radioactive compounds, we believe attention should be broadened to include clinical consequences of RPE in radioligand therapy.
-Since our earlier literature study, some additional cases of therapeutic RPE of 177 Lu-labeled compounds have been reported (5-9).
-None of these reports indicate any serious clinical consequences, however.
-Furthermore, the European Association of Nuclear Medicine dosimetry committee recently published a guideline on dosimetry of 177Lu-labeled somatostatin and prostate-specific membrane antigen-targeting ligands, in which some practical points are given in the dosimetric approach toward a therapeutic RPE case.
-The committee also stresses that despite regular use of these compounds, no serious adverse events have been observed after tissue extravasation, as can probably be attributed to rapid clearance from the extravascular space.
-Estimated absorbed doses to the surrounding tissues did not exceed the dose threshold for ulceration and desquamation (10).
-These results suggest that a case of 177Lu-labeled compound extravasation should be treated conservatively, although further research is necessary to support this hypothesis.
+Furthermore, in the current times of expansively growing use of therapeutic radioactive compounds, in our opinion attention should be broadened to include clinical consequences of RPE in radioligand therapy.
+Since our earlier literature study, some additional cases of therapeutic radiopharmaceutical extravasation of 177Lu-labelled compounds have been reported.(5-9) None of these report any serious clinical consequences, however.
+Furthermore, the EANM dosimetry committee recently published a guideline on dosimetry of 177Lu-labelled somatostatin and PSMA targeting ligands, in which some practical points are given in the dosimetric approach of a therapeutic RPE case.
+They also stress that despite regular use of these compounds, no serious adverse events have been observed after tissue extravasation, which can probably be attributed to rapid clearance from the extravascular space.
+Estimated absorbed doses to the surrounding tissues did no exceed the dose threshold for ulceration and desquamation.(10) These results suggest that a case of 177Lu-labelled compound extravasation should be treated conservatively, although further research is necessary to support this hypothesis.

-Large, randomized controlled trials, notably the NETTER-1 and VISION trials that have recently been performed on new therapeutic radiopharmaceuticals, do not report on extravasation (11,12).
-We encourage future large, randomized controlled trials to actively monitor and report on RPE, preferentially incorporating a detailed standard operating procedure for RPE in the study protocol, including prolonged clinical follow-up in cases of RPE.
+Large randomized controlled trials (RCT), notably the NETTER-1 and VISION trials that have recently been performed on new therapeutic radiopharmaceuticals, do not report on extravasation.
+(11,12) We encourage that future large RCT's will actively monitor and report on RPE, preferentially incorporating a detailed standard operating procedure for RPE in the study protocol, including prolonged clinical follow up in case of RPE.

-In conclusion, RPE is a relatively common event, depending on the definition.
-The work by Parihar et al. adds more evidence supporting our earlier conclusion that RPE in abundantly used ^{99m}Tc, 123I, 18F, and 68Ga diagnostic tracers does not require intervention.
+In conclusion, RPE is a relatively common event, depending on the definition as stated above.
+The work by Parihar et al. adds more evidence supporting our earlier conclusion that RPE in abundantly used ^{99m}Tc, 123I, 18F and 68Ga diagnostic tracers do not require intervention.
 More research is nevertheless needed, with an emphasis on new diagnostic tracers and therapeutic radiopharmaceuticals.